Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/samples/data.exchange.explorer/README.md

     git clone -b nodejs https://github.com/Autodesk-Forge/learn.forge.viewhubmodels.git

 To run it, install the required packages, set the enviroment variables with your client ID & secret, and finally, start it.
-Using the command line, navigate to the folder where this repository was cloned and run the following command:
+Using the command line, navigate to the folder where this repository was cloned and run the command listed below.

 Mac OSX/Linux (Terminal):